Pelican, Alaska: Shipwreck

 According to legend, many years ago when Russian ships roamed Alaska waters, one foundered in the uncharted waters of Cross Sound.
 Survivors rowed their lifeboat up an inlet that would later be known as Lisianski.
-In a sheltered cove they founded a settlement.
-They cleared and planted gardens, trapped and hunted game.
+In a sheltered cove, they founded a settlement.
+They cleared and planted gardens, trapped, and hunted game.
 The story goes that a shipyard was built and a ship constructed, which allowed them to return to their homeland.

 When the Russian settlement died, the land again reverted to wilderness.
-Early hunters and trappers noticed the clearing in the woods, and found iron and copper tools along with sunken graves.
+Early hunters and trappers noticed the clearing in the woods and found iron and copper tools along with sunken graves.
 They named the abandoned settlement "Sunnyside".

-The Lisianski Inlet Lodge is located on the site of the old Russian settlement at Sunnyside, and the owners can attest to there being "mounds" nearby in the trees that may be burial sites and of finding tools in the ground.
+The Lisianski Inlet Lodge is located on the site of the old Russian settlement at Sunnyside, and the owners can attest to there being "mounds" nearby in the trees that may be burial sites and finding tools in the ground.

-In the late 1970s Paul Corbin found what appears to be a spike from a Russian ship while digging a garbage pit a few hundred yards behind the Lodge.
+In the late 1970s, Paul Corbin found what appears to be a spike from a Russian ship while digging a garbage pit a few hundred yards behind the Lodge.
 A few years later Denny Corbin found a pair of eyeglasses while digging to enforce a coffer dam in the woods behind the lodge.
-The eyeglasses had gold rims, blue glass and diamond shaped pieces of jade in each corner.
+The eyeglasses had gold rims, blue glass, and diamond-shaped pieces of jade in each corner.

 Mining exploration

 By 1938 the Lisianski Inlet had become home to gold miners.
 Hjalmar Mork, Jack Ronning and the older of the Mork family boys operated the Mork mine, called the Goldwin Prospect.

-Besides the Mork mine there was a gold mine called the Apex, founded earlier, which can be found across the inlet from Sunnyside.
+Besides the Mork mine, there was a gold mine called the Apex, founded earlier, which can be found across the inlet from Sunnyside.
 The Apex-El Nido mine produced 18,000 ounces of gold.
 Jack Koby was developing a mine called Lucky Strike up towards the head of the inlet, and another mine was being worked at its mouth.
 This is the Lisianski Inlet Kalle (Charley) Raatikainen found when he started looking for a place to build a town.

 1938–1941 fish processing and storage development

 Raatikainen was an Alaskan pioneer and fish buyer when fish made people wealthy.
-During the fishing season he would hardly sleep, as he bought fish and ran them from the fishing grounds to Sitka.
+During the fishing season, he would hardly sleep, as he bought fish and ran them from the fishing grounds to Sitka.
 Raatikainen would leave Deer Harbor when the last troller had unloaded for the night.
 He would arrive in Sitka around three in the morning awaken the crew, unload, pick up groceries and arrive back on the fishing grounds by noon.
-Hoping to give better and faster service to the fisherman and buyers, he began looking for a place to build a cold storage plant close to the fishing grounds.
+Hoping to give better and faster service to the fishermen and buyers, he began looking for a place to build a cold storage plant close to the fishing grounds.